Ga11u/tekna-workshop/kafka/README.md

 ## Trobleshooting
 ### Checking the logs
-To check the logs of a container an see what is happending or the errors use:
+To check the logs of a container and see what is happening or the errors use:
 ```sh
 docker compose logs <container-name>
 ```

 ### Default docker IP address
-In windows you can check the address of your docker engine by opening Docker Desktop and going to settings.
+In the Docker Desktop, you can check the address of your docker engine by opening Docker Desktop and going to settings.
 There go to Resources > Network

 ## Addition resources
-This resources can help you to expand your knowledge on Apache Kafka:
+These resources can help you to expand your knowledge of Apache Kafka:
 - https://kafka.apache.org/documentation.html

-An sql-like database build on top of Apache Kafka:
+An sql-like database built on top of Apache Kafka:
 - KsqlDB: https://ksqldb.io/